 Remember the water, tea or coffee should be brought to a boil.
 The amount you use is up to you.
 More can be added if the mixture thickens.
 Apply Henna while warm, not hot.
 The electric Thermo Heat Cap can improve colour and conditioning.

-Apple Cider Vinegar – To help all colours hold on grey hair, add 1-2 tbsp.
+Apple Cider Vinegar – To help all colours hold on to grey hair, add 1-2 tbsp.
 Apple cider vinegar to Henna mixture.

-Chlorine - To help the colour last longer; avoid swimming and showering in chlorinated water.
+Chlorine - To help the colour last longer, avoid swimming and showering in chlorinated water.

-To get fabulous black hair using Henna+Indigo (another plant-based hair colourant) click HERE.
+To get fabulous black hair using Henna+Indigo (another plant-based hair colourant), click HERE.